hemantksingh/messup-learn/practice/Testing Strategy.md

-# Testing approach
+# Testing Strategy

 The [purpose of testing](https://dannorth.net/2021/07/26/we-need-to-talk-about-testing) is not solely about identifying defects in code.
 It's about gaining confidence in the software's ability to meet user needs and business goals.
 Effective testing strategies should prioritise preventing issues from arising in the first place.
 This starts from architectural choices and defining well-designed user interfaces that minimise the likelihood of errors.
-The role of dedicated testers might diminish as development teams adopt better "_test thinking_" practices.
+North argues that the role of dedicated testers might diminish as development teams adopt better "_test thinking_" practices.

 Automation is valuable, but not a silver bullet.
 Automated tests are beneficial in achieving repeatability and quick feedback but effective testing strategies should encompass a variety of approaches, including manual testing and exploratory testing and integrating testing throughout the development process, not just as a separate final stage.
 Confidence in the code being delivered is gained by working as a team that is evidence led and uses data to drive improvements

 * **Quality as shared responsibility**: Testing is a shared collective ownership, not gated by individual QA approvals.
 Engineers actively consider testability throughout the development process and collaborate with quality engineers from the outset to build confidence and the right checks as early as possible.
-This invovles defining the functional specs, detailing the acceptance criteria, identifying the layers of tests required, writing the test automation scripts and execution.
+This involves defining the functional specs, detailing the acceptance criteria, identifying the layers of tests required, writing the test automation scripts and execution.
 * **Automated testing as part of CI/CD**: Write automated tests that are independent of the environment that they run in.
 To reduce the risk of environment-specific bugs, tests should be able to run in a development environment and in a CI/CD pipeline.
 * **Fast feedback loop**: Strive for quick execution times for automated tests to provide immediate feedback and prevent long regressions.
 * **Independent tests**: Instead of testing your entire stack as one giant block, focus on testing components that fulfil a specific business functionality.
-The test boundaries should align with the your business domains and the external dependencies should be mocked.
+The test boundaries should align with your business domains and the external dependencies should be mocked.
-* **Measure test effectiveness**: While metrics alone do not gaurantee quality, they provide a measure of the team's quality benchmarks.
+* **Measure test effectiveness**: While metrics alone do not guarantee quality, they provide a measure of the team's quality benchmarks.
 If feature delivery ends up in dropping the test coverage below an agreed threshold, this should act as a trigger for a conversation, rather than being used as a stick to beat the team.
 Automation coverage can be tracked by measuring the number of test cases automated and identifying areas for improvement.
 Monitor the impact of automation on overall quality and defect detection rates.

 ## Unit or integration tests ?